jamulussoftware/jamulus/docs/TRANSLATING.md

 After some or all of the required strings have been translated, the file can be saved.

-### Submit the updated translation as a Pull Request (PR)
+### Submit the updated translation as a pull request (PR)

-Once all translations have been done, the branch containing the changes must be commited to your own repo, pushed to Github (`origin`) and then a Pull Request raised to the upstream repo.
+Once all translations have been done, the branch containing the changes must be commited to your own repo, pushed to GitHub (`origin`) and then a pull request raised to the upstream repo.

 #### With git command line tools